Annual Report

 $540,000

-the City of Irvine is distributing to 108 City of Irvine child care businesses and nonprofits
+to 108 child care businesses and nonprofits (City of Irvine program)

-The Fifth District Child Care Program funding is part of the American Rescue Plan Act of 2021 (ARPA), H.R.
+The Fifth District Child Care Program and City of Irvine funding are part of the American Rescue Plan Act of 2021 (ARPA), H.R.
 3191 and aids over 200 child care-related businesses that need assistance in recovering from the pandemic.

 Huntington Beach City School District Early Childhood Education Center Preschool Academy at Perry Elementary Campus in Huntington Beach for First 5 OC.
 Photo by Steven Georges

 Improving equity is the most important way First 5 Orange County can realize our vision that all children reach their full potential.
-This year, we were able to finalize and share our Equity Commitment in partnership with Orange County families, staff, consultants, family ambassadors, and the First 5 OC board.
+This year, in partnership with family ambassadors, staff, consultants, and our board, we finalized our Equity Commitment.

 Family Ambassadors